TEWH/Ventilator-Splitter/README.md

 Additionally, if the Alarm System is triggered, it will display what pressure measurement triggered the Alarm System on the LCD, and it will notify the user and send this message to the app as well.

 For the circuit schematic of the Alarm System, see [Circuit Design](#circuit-design), and for the details on the software, see [Overall Design](#overall-design).

+# **Limitations & Future Considerations**
+One of the greatest limitations for this project was the barriers to testing.
+All of the components were prototyped remotely, and with public health regulations in mind, we are currently unable to run testing.
+Our system needs to be compared against medical-grade equipment to validate the accuracy of tidal volume measurements and ventilator pressure profile, and so this project's documentation is meant to serve as a proof-of-concept.
+In addition to robust testing, the processing speed of our system could be greatly improved by creating a real-time operating system that allows multiple threads to run in parallel and customized prioritization of tasks.